September 3, 2021

 Copyright infringement occurs when a whole or substantial part of a copyright work is copied and, if you’re making an infringement claim, you need to show:

-You should ensure that you own any works that are created by others for you, typically logos, photographs, designs, and coding, created by graphic designers, software developers and illustrators.
-The best way is to ensure that those you engage, enter into a freelancer agreement.
-However, if individuals have already created works for your business and have not assigned their intellectual property rights over, we would recommend that you secure an assignment as soon as possible.
+You should ensure that you own any works that are created by others for you, typically logos, photographs, designs, code and software.
+These may be created for you by freelance graphic designers, software developers and illustrators.
+The best way to ensure you own the copyright afterwards is by entering into a written agreement that explicitly states so.
+If individuals have already created works for your business and have not assigned their intellectual property rights over, we would recommend that you secure an assignment as soon as possible.

 If you need help with any aspect of copyright, please do get in touch with the friendly team at Briffa who would be very happy to assist.